Table of Contents

 - Prepared packages daily for shipment, pickup and courier services for prompt delivery to customers.

-4 Characteristics of a Best-in-class Executive Assistant Resume
+Top 4 Characteristics of a Best-in-Class Executive Assistant Resume

 - Summary Your summary should highlight your professional highlights: the one or two skills, strengths and achievements that best fit the job opportunity.
 Encapsulate these achievements in short statements that describe yourself.
 For example: “Detail-oriented executive assistant with 5 years’ experience working with top executives.
 Experience with training and supervising four junior administrative professionals.”